coderefinery/mma/_episodes/07-cffi.md

 Disadvantage:

-- Risk of a memory leak.
+- Risk of a memory leak (garbage collection on the Python side).

 ### Client side (recommended)